poldap/clock_sync_and_range/README.md

 In this notebook an ideal physical system is simulated according to the protocol described in [Fig.1](#Fig.1) and in Section II.A of [[1]](#ourpaper).

 #### Real parameters for simulated nodes.ipynb
 In this notebook it is shown how the real parameters for the simulated nodes are computed.
-However, such real values lead to an unrealistic computation time.
+However, such real values lead to an unrealistic computation time, namely three years.
 Therefore, we decided to run the simulation of the physical system with toy parameters instead.

 ## References
  <a id='ourpaper'></a>[1]: Pol del Aguila Pla, Lissy Pellaco, Satyam Dwivedi, Peter Händel and Joakim Jaldén, "Clock synchronization over networks — Identifiability of the sawtooth model", Preprint, submitted to IEEE Transactions on Automatic Control, 2019.